Jarsky/qBitTorrent-Cleanup-Script/README.md

   * 1 * * * /path/to/scripts/qBitTorrent-Cleanup.sh
 </blockquote>
 <br />
-*** The CRON user will need Read access to the qBitTorrent logs, and write to the Cleanup script log file ***
+**The CRON user will need Read access to the qBitTorrent logs, and write to the Cleanup script log file**
 <br />
+## NOTE: No action will be taken unless you set "deleteFiles="true"